 - Tramadol

 These opioid drugs often cause physical dependence in their users.
 Dependence means that the individual needs to keep taking the drug, or they will experience opioid withdrawal symptoms.
-In the long term, an increased dosage of the opioid is needed to create the desired effect.
-This development is defined as opioid tolerance.
+In the long term, a higher dosage of the opioid is needed to create the desired effect.
+This is called opioid tolerance.

-The time it takes to become physically dependent on an opioid varies person to person.
+The time it takes to become physically dependent on an opioid varies between subjects.
 When someone stops taking opioids, their body needs time to recover.
-This detoxification period is called withdrawal.
+This recovery period is called withdrawal.
 Opioid withdrawal can occur any time long-term opioid use stops or if the regular dosage is lowered.

 Symptoms of Opioid Withdrawal

-Opioid withdrawal symptoms are often uncomfortable and distressing and in rare cases can be life-threatening.
+Opioid withdrawal symptoms are often uncomfortable and distressing but unlikely to be life-threatening.
 The timeframe for experiencing withdrawal symptoms depends on the individual and the type of opioid they are withdrawing from.

 Early symptoms of opioid withdrawal can start as soon as the previous dose wears off and may include: